KickingKoehler/Simple-AES-Encryption/README.md

 # Koder-AES-Encryption

+NOTE: KreativeKoder032 and KoehlerKode are two separate accounts for the same user.

 This is a simple implementation of an AES Encryption using a shared key that is created with two Elliptic points on Bitcoin's secp256k1 elliptic curve.
 Some of the files used aspects that were given by a Franciscan University professor, Dr. Coleman, for homework assignments.
 These aspects are used with his permission and have been noted in the files that used them.